Boarding schools should follow all general COVID-19 guidance for schools, as well as the specific guidelines for boarding schools on this page.

 Students and staff should continue to stay home when sick.

 Students, staff and visitors should only attend school when they are symptom free.
-We strongly encourage all students, staff and visitors to follow the guidance issued by NSW Health.
+We strongly encourage all students, staff and visitors to follow the guidance issued by NSW HealthExternal link.

 Boarding schools should continue to apply additional risk mitigation measures as required, particularly when there are high levels of community transmission.

-In certain circumstances the Department of Education may advise that some COVID-smart measures be temporarily reintroduced or enhanced at your school.
-Your principal will work with NSW Health and the department and provide further details of any changes to COVID-smart measures at your school when required.
+In certain circumstances the Department of Education’s Health, Safety and Staff Wellbeing Case Management team may advise that some COVID-smart measures be temporarily reintroduced or enhanced at your school.
+Your principal will work with the department and provide further details of any changes to COVID-smart measures at your school when required.

 Students returning to boarding schools